input-output-hk/iohk-monitoring-framework/docs/pres-20181204/master.rst

   - ``logInfo "this is a message"``

-- fast - decoupled via message queue
+- non-blocking, low overhead - decoupled via message queue

 - backend - routed in a statically programmed way